glimmercharger/My-Simple-to-do-list/README.md

-## My to do list - Hack Club - Summer of code project.
+## My To Do List - Hack Club - Summer of code project.
 ## Hiya ✌
 I made a To do list that you can run from your browser to your phone just download the files off GitHub or go to: [To-do-list-Summerofcode.tiinyhost.com](https://to-do-listsummerofmakingcode.tiiny.site)